This function will execute a SLiM script generated by the compile

 Should

-?
-See "retainCoalescentOnly" in the SLiM manual for more detail.- method
+initializeTreeSeq(retainCoalescentOnly = <...>)be set toTRUE(the default) orFALSE?
+See "retainCoalescentOnly" in the SLiM manual for more detail.- locations

 If

-, locations are not saved.
-Otherwise, the path to the file where locations of each individual throughout the simulation will be saved (most likely for use withanimate_model
+NULL, locations are not saved.
+Otherwise, the path to the file where locations of each individual throughout the simulation will be saved (most likely for use withanimate_model).

 Value

-A tree-sequence object loaded via Python-R reticulate interface function ts_load
+A tree-sequence object loaded via Python-R reticulate interface function ts_read

 Examples